Driver Education Endorsement

 Program specific information

-Driver and Traffic Safety I and II are taught primarily via interactive video conferencing (including the Iowa Communications Network) to sites around the state where clusters of students are located.
+Driver and Traffic Safety I and II are taught primarily via interactive video conferencing (Adobe Connect).
 In conjunction with Driver and Traffic Safety I and II, students also enroll in Experience is Safety Education.
 Students who complete UNI’s approved program are recommended by UNI to the Board of Educational Examiners for the DE endorsement.

 After you have successfully completed the required endorsement courses, you may add the endorsement to your Iowa teaching license.
 Obtain the Application to Add an Endorsement from the Board of Educational Examiners.
 Print off the application, complete Section I, attach the required fee (made payable to the Board of Educational Examiners) and mail the form and fee to: